-Singapore-based expat Grant ‘Axe’ Rawlinson doesn’t shy away from adventure.
+Fancy the idea of rowing to New Zealand?
+Singapore-based expat Grant ‘Axe’ Rawlinson does.
+Grant isn’t one to shy away from adventure.
 His torrid first-up attempt at summiting Mt Everest a few years back was the kind of thing that would have made plenty of people pack up their ropes for good, but Grant returned the following season and successfully reached the top of the world’s highest mountain.

 Later this year, Grant sets off on his most audacious journey yet.
 He’s planning to make his way from Singapore all the way down to New Zealand.
-And he’s going to row there.
+And, yes, he’s going to row there.
 We bailed him up to get the crazy lowdown.

-Here at Expat Living we’ve followed your past adventures with plenty of interest (and, at times, mild horror); now you’ve set yourself a new and completely epic challenge.
-Give us a brief description of your mission.
+We’ve followed your past adventures with great interest (and, at times, mild horror).
+Give us a brief description of this new epic mission.

 Yes, my next expedition is fairly ambitious!
 It’s called ‘Rowing from Home to Home’.
 This is an attempt to travel all the way from Singapore (where I’m currently based), back to my home country of New Zealand, using solely my own human power – a journey of some 12,000km.